-This online program will be supplemented by optional workshops and events outside of this training as part of a general IP education program at the University of Toronto.
+This online program will be supplemented by optional workshops and events outside of these modules – including the IP Matters Series, as part of a general IP education program at the University of Toronto.
 Participation in these events is highly encouraged but not required for completion of the program.

 Let others know that you know IP.